silviu-toderita/TAG_Machine/MANUAL.md

 **Wifi Network Password 1-3:** The corresponding network password for a wi-fi network that the TAG Machine should attempt to connect to.

+## Firmware Updates

+Firmware updates can be done by following the same instructions as [initial setup](https://github.com/silviu-toderita/TAG_Machine/blob/master/SETUP.md#part-1---firmware).
+However, uploading the data (file system) again is not required unless there have been changes made to the "data" folder.
+If you do have to upload the data again, be sure to export your contacts and settings from the [Web Interface](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#web-interface) before doing so, and import them again after the upload.

+### OTA (Over-The-Air) Updates

+Over-the-air updates are supported.
+If using PlatformIO, go to the platformio.ini file in the root folder of the repo and comment out the last 3 lines.
+If you have changed the default OTA Password in the settings, you must also update it here after "auth=" (without the quotes).
+If using a different dev environment, the OTA username is "tagmachine" and OTA password is set up in the TAG Machine Settings (default: 12345678).

+Please note that if performing an OTA update from Setup or Recovery mode, the OTA password will always be 12345678.

+You must be connected to the same network as the TAG Machine in order to perform an OTA update, whether that's a common Wi-Fi network in Message mode or the TAG Machine Hotspot in Hotspot, Setup, or Recovery mode.